2020s in video games: Eighth generation consoles (2012–present)

 The eighth generation of video game consoles, including the Nintendo Switch, PlayStation 4 and Xbox One, remain in widespread use.
 Cloud gaming services like Google Stadia and Amazon Luna are also part of the eighth generation.
+The Xbox One and Nintendo 3DS were both discontinued in 2020 with the Stadia also shutting down in 2023.

 Ninth generation consoles (2020–present)

 The ninth generation of video game consoles has begun in the 2020s, with the release of the Xbox Series X and Series S and PlayStation 5 in 2020.
 The ninth generation offers faster computation and graphics processors, support for real-time ray tracing graphics, output for 4K resolution, and in some cases, 8K resolution, with rendering speeds targeting 60 frames per second (fps) or higher.
 Internally, both console families introduced new internal solid-state drive (SSD) systems to be used as high-throughput memory and storage systems for games to reduce or eliminate loading times and support in-game streaming.
+Standalone virtual reality headsets have also emerged with new entries in the Meta Quest line, HTC Vive XR Elite, and Apple Vision Pro all being introduced in the decade.
+The Nintendo Switch 2, a successor to the Switch, was released in most territories on June 5, 2025.